August - October 2022

 We also provided a wide variety of free and low-cost workshops throughout

-New Jersey, New York and Pennsylvania
+New Jersey, New York, Pennsylvania and via ZOOM.

 NY Small Business EXPO REPORTS SOCIAL MEDIA STATS.

 FROM A RECENT SURVEY CONDUCTED ON DIGITAL MARKETING REVEALS

 FACEBOOK 68.5 %

 So the questions is which media are you using or how many are you using to gain marketability for your small business?
 We will reveal the media outlets most small businesses are using.

 Listed below are the (10) ten categories and brief descriptions for our SUE nominations

 Note: All who are nominated must have an objective to partner with a community organization (Giving Back or Paying Forward)

 Family - Owned Business Champion of the Year